 Although the industry is far from being able to provide hen-chick contact, some solutions exist to mitigate the negative welfare effects of this practice on chicks.
-Artificial brooders (equipment providing heat and darkness used as an artificial replacement of a mother hen) have been shown to buffer against some of the negative effects associated with the absence of a mother hen (e.g., feather pecking).113 EU regulations do not make the presence of artificial brooders explicit.
+Artificial brooders (equipment providing heat and darkness used as an artificial replacement of a mother hen) have been shown to buffer against some of the negative effects associated with the absence of a mother hen (e.g., feather pecking).
+EU regulations do not make the presence of artificial brooders explicit.
 In the future, the legislator could encourage the use of artificial brooders in farms that do not allow hen-chick contact.
-Although this practice does not solve the issue of hen-chick separation, it provides some welfare benefits to chicks and could be implemented quickly.114
+Although this practice does not solve the issue of hen-chick separation, it provides some welfare benefits to chicks and could be implemented quickly.
+In the provides welfare benefits to chicks and could be implemented quickly.